puppetlabs/puppet-docs/source/pe/3.7/install_basic.markdown

 - Use the web-based interface to create an answer file that you can then add as an argument to the installer script to perform an installation (e.g., `sudo ./puppet-enterprise-installer -a ~/my_answers.txt`).
 Refer to [Installing with an Answer File](./install_automated.html), which provides an overview on installing PE with an answer file.

-- Write your own answer file or use the answer file(s) provided in the PE installation tarball.
+- Edit an answer file provided in the PE installation tarball.
 Check [Installing with an Answer File](./install_automated.html) to get started.

 See the [system requirements](./install_system_requirements.html) for any hardware-related specifications.